Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Methods

 The scheme distinguishes number density weighted opacities, $\kappa^0_{\nu,\textnormal{a}}$ and $\kappa^0_{\nu,\textnormal{s}}$, that determine the rate at which neutrinos diffuse out of the material, from energy density weighted opacities, $\kappa^1_{\nu,\textnormal{a}}$ and $\kappa^1_{\nu,\textnormal{s}}$, that determine the rate at which energy is released due to the loss of neutrinos.
 The neutrino optical depth $\tau_\nu$ is evolved in time following the scheme presented in \citep{Neilsen:2014hha}, which allows the optical depth profile to adapt to the complex geometry of the system.
 In particular, the optical depth evolves as:

 where $\textnormal{d}l$ is a local displacement of one grid point and the maximum is taken over all spatial directions.

 The optical depth is used to define the effective emission rates:

-where $ t_\textnormal{diff}$ is the effective diffusion time:
+where $ t_\textnormal{diff}$ is the effective diffusion time

-and $t_\textnormal{loss}$ is the neutrino emission time scale:
+and $t_\textnormal{loss}$ is the neutrino emission time scale

-In Eq.~\eqref{eq:diffusion_time}, $\mathcal{D}$ is a (dimensionless) tuning parameter set to 6, and $n_\nu$ in Eq.~\eqref{eq:nu_emission_time} is the neutrino number density computed assuming thermal and weak equilibrium.
+In Eq.~\eqref{eq:diffusion_time}, $\mathcal{D}$ is a (dimensionless) tuning parameter set to 6\footnote{The value of this parameter was suggested as 3 by \citep{Ruffert:1995fs, Rosswog:2003rv} by random walk arguments.
+Calibration against more sophisticated transport methods led to a larger value \citep{OConnor:2009iuz}.
+The obtained luminosities are also consistent with similar approximate schemes employed in BNS merger simulations, e.g. \cite{Sekiguchi:2011zd, Palenzuela:2015dqa,Lehner:2016lxy}}, and $n_\nu$ in Eq.~\eqref{eq:nu_emission_time} is the neutrino number density computed assuming thermal and weak equilibrium.
 The effective energy emission rates $Q_\nu^\textnormal{eff}$ are computed with the same procedure as $R_\nu^\textnormal{eff}$, but using the appropriate opacities and optical depths.
-This method of computing effective rates mimics the diffusion of radiation in regions of high optical depth and its free emission in optically thin regions.
+This method of computing effective rates provides a smooth interpolation between an estimate of the diffusion rate in optically thick condition and the local production rate in optically thin conditions, based on the optical depth.

 \paragraph{Neutrino transport and absorption in optically thin conditions.} Neutrino transport and absorption in optically thin conditions is accounted for by the moment scheme introduced in \citep{Radice:2016dwd}, called M0 scheme.
 Neutrinos are split into two components: a free-streaming one, $n_\nu^\textnormal{fs}$, and a trapped one, $n_\nu^\textnormal{trap}$, which is treated with the \ac{NLS} previously described.
 The M0 scheme evolves the zeroth moment of the distribution function of free streaming neutrinos, and allows to compute their number densities and average energies on a polar grid.
-This scheme assumes that neutrinos propagate radially at the speed of light along four-vectors: